nonnb/nonnb.github.io/SmartGit/Latest/GUI/Preferences/Commands.md

 This tab-set allows you to edit your `.gitconfig` file, which controls a number of standard git settings.
 These settings will be applied as a default across all repositories.
 Please refer to the official [Git config pages](https://git-scm.com/docs/git-config#_configuration_file) for details about each setting.
-However, you can also customize these settings per-repository.
-Please refer to [Repossitory Settings](../Repository/Repository.md#settings) for further details.
+However, you can also customize or override these settings at a per-repository level.
+Please refer to [Repository Settings](../Repository/Repository-Settings.md) for further details.

-**Note:**
+#### Note

-Advanced Users can also edit the Global and Repository-specific git configuration files directly using the **Repository\|Edit Git Config** menu Option and then select the **User** or **Repository** option respectively.
+> Advanced Users can also edit the Global and Repository-specific git configuration files directly using the **Repository\|Edit Git Config** menu Option
+> and then select the **User** or **Repository** option respectively.

 ## Authentication